On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

 \begin{lemma} There is a constant $A > 0$ such that the following holds.
 Suppose we are given decision trees $T_1, \ldots, T_m$ of depth at most $t$ and $\rho^*$.
 Then

 many bits suffice to encode $\rho$. \end{lemma}

 Before diving into the proof of \cref{lemma:encode} let us verify that \cref{lemma:switch} indeed follows.

-\begin{proof}[Proof of \cref{lemma:switch}] Let us analyze the probability that a $\rho$ chosen uniformly from~$\spaceRhoReg(k,n,n')$ gives rise to an extended canonical decision tree of length at least~$s$.
-Let $m=n'^2\Delta $ be the total number of centers and recall that the odd integer~$k$ is the total number of live centers.
+\begin{proof}[Proof of \cref{lemma:switch}] We analyze the probability that a $\rho$ chosen uniformly from~$\spaceRhoReg(k,n,n')$ gives rise to an extended canonical decision tree of length at least~$s$.
+Let $m=n'^2\Delta $ be the total number of centers and recall that the odd integer~$k$ is the total number of alive centers.

-Let us count the number of restrictions $\rho$ that give rise to an extended canonical decision tree of depth at least~$s$.
-By \cref{lemma:encode} this is upper bounded by the number of ways to choose~$\rho^*$ times~$t^a \Delta^{b} A^{s}$ for some absolute constant~$A$.
-According to \cref{lem:final-counting} the number of ways to choose $\rho^*$ is bounded by a
+According to \cref{lemma:encode}, for some absolute constant~$A$, the number of restrictions $\rho$ that give rise to an extended canonical decision tree of depth at least~$s$ can be upper bounded by the number of ways to choose a restriction~$\rho^*$ with~$k-a-b$ alive centers times~$t^a \Delta^{b} A^{s}$.
+Using \cref{lem:final-counting} we can bound the probability of sampling such a~$\rho$ by

-fraction of~$\lvert\spaceRhoReg(k,n,n')\rvert$ for some constant $A_0$.
-We conclude that the probability of sampling~$\rho$ such that the extended canonical decision tree becomes of depth~$s$ is at most